SilentByte/healthcam/README.md

 ### GreenGrass Setup
 We wanted to drive our development and infrastructure without having to click through into the AWS UI to try to learn how to better use the CLI and AWS SDKs.
-Because we hadn't used much Greengrass in the past it took us a while to properly setup a greengrass core and drive deployments without using the AWS UI.
+Because we hadn't used much Greengrass in the past it took us a while to properly setup a Greengrass core and drive deployments without using the AWS UI.
 We'd recommend checking out this [article](https://devopstar.com/2019/10/07/aws-iot-greengrass-cloudformation-raspberry-pi) if you're attempting greengrass and Raspberry Pi.

 ### IAM
 We don't work with AWS a lot and we wanted to avoid our bad behaviours of the past with allow *, so learning how to properly apply the required AWS policies to roles specific to their task was an interesting experience.
 We've identified a lot of cases where we could have done a lot better, so hopefully we'll fix those up.

 ### OpenCV and Raspberry Pi
 Some changes to OpenCV (used for detecting image differences) in November broke a few packages.
 Thankfully